 Once you’ve planned and prepared to build your online store, it’s time to start thinking about the launch.

 Earlier, we explained that the simplest and fastest way to get your online shop up and running is by using a templated ecommerce store.
 Instead of building your store piece by piece, you can install the whole store at once.

 GoDaddy’s Online Store Builder through Websites + Marketing Ecommerce includes all of the essentials plus award-winning customer support, tools that integrate with online marketplaces, Facebook, and Google Analytics.

 Here’s a step-by-step blueprint to help you create an online store using GoDaddy’s intuitive ecommerce website builder.

 Start your free trial

-To take that first small but essential step in making your online store a reality, sign up for your free trial.
+Your first small but essential step in making your online store a reality is to sign up for your free trial.